Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 - The `GET /_cluster/health` API is called.

 **Then**
-- The API should return a `"green"` or `"yellow"` status, indicating that OpenSearch is healthy.
+- The API returns a `"green"` or `"yellow"` status, indicating that OpenSearch is healthy.

 **Testing Outputs**
 (JSON response from the OpenSearch cluster health check)